ShaharOzAri/Web-application-development-2/README.md

 ## Steps to run the project

-    In the client directory, you can run:
+    In the client directory, you need to run the commends below:
     -- `npm install`
     -- `npm start`